Today’s featured plant is Common Burdock, Arctium minus.

 I had the best of intentions to try a flower stalk this year, and even let a plant grow in my blueberry patch for just that purpose, but I missed the correct harvest time.
 With the extra hot summer, the plant went to flower faster than I had bargained.

 Susun Weed loves burdock, and goes on at length about it in Healing Wise.
 She recommends all parts of the burdock – roots, seeds and leaves.
-She shares:
+She suggest using burdock: